OWASP/ASVS/5.0/en/0x50-V50-Web-Frontend-Security.md

 ## V1.50 Web Frontend Security Documentation

+Application documentation must specifiy required browser security features (like HTTPS, HSTS, and CSP).

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **1.50.1** | [ADDED] Verify that application documentation states the expected security features that browsers using the application should support (such as HTTPS, HSTS, Content Security Policy (CSP), and other relevant HTTP security mechanisms).
 It should also define how the application must behave when some of these features are not available (such as warning the user or blocking access). | | | ✓ | |

 ## V50.1 Site Isolation Architecture

+Separate applications should be hosted on different hostnames to enforce same-origin policy restrictions.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **50.1.1** | [ADDED, DEPRECATES 3.4.5] Verify that separate applications are hosted on different hostnames to leverage the restrictions provided by same-origin policy, including how documents or scripts loaded by one origin can interact with resources from another origin and hostname-based restrictions on cookies. | ✓ | ✓ | ✓ | 668 |

 ## V50.2 Browser Security Mechanism Headers

+HTTP responses must include headers for Content-Security-Policy, X-Content-Type-Options, Strict-Transport-Security, Referrer-Policy, and CORS origin validation.
+Also restrict embedding with CSP frame-ancestors, report CSP violations, and ensure top-level domains are in the HSTS preload list.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |